Image Slider

 Two rows of deep-fried takoyaki octopus balls on a red tray

 If you really want to make the most of the city’s culinary delights during your trip, an Osaka food tour is a fantastic choice.
-Experienced and knowledgeable guides will take you to the very best authentic eateries, where you can sample a selection of appetizing local dishes and drinks.
-At the same time, you’ll learn more about Osaka’s fascinating food culture, history and nightlife.
+Your guides will lead you to Osaka’s best local spots.
+You’ll taste delicious dishes and drinks along the way.
+Plus, you’ll learn all about the city’s rich food culture, history, and vibrant nightlife.
+It’s like a crash course in everything Osaka!

 4. Visit a food market